Skip to content

 Implementing extension methods to XSLT in .Net

-Most XSLT processors contain methods to call custom methods (known as extension methods) written in your favourite programming language.
+Most XSLT processors contain methods to call custom methods (known as extension methods) written in your favourite programming language similar to macros or robotic process automation that people use on their work to make the process easier.
 Java XSLT processors allow you to write them in Java, and the old MSXML processor allowed you to write the in VBScript or Javascript.